tailwindlabs/tailwindcss/source/docs/upgrading-to-v1.blade.md

 <h3 class="no-toc">Update your config file</h3>

-*Impact: All users, Effort: Moderate*
+<p class="italic font-normal text-gray-600 -mt-2">Impact: All users, Effort: Moderate</p>

 This is really the big change in v1.0 — you can read all about the new config file format and motivation behind it in [the initial pull request](https://github.com/tailwindcss/tailwindcss/pull/637).